masak/proto/README.md

 These are the scripts to generate the website on http://modules.perl6.org/.

-This directory now lives in the root directory of the gh-pages branch, and will probably be removed soon.

 ## Development

 Please use the following steps to aid you in your development: